Hellisotherpeople/DebateKG/README.md

-# DebateGraph
+# DebateKG
-Code Repo for the DebateGraph paper
+Code Repo for the DebateKG paper

-The webapp will be here: https://huggingface.co/spaces/Hellisotherpeople/DebateGraph
+The webapp will be here: https://huggingface.co/spaces/Hellisotherpeople/DebateKG